 Kerrie Burn is the Library Manager at Mannix Library in East Melbourne.
 While primarily serving the needs of staff and students of Catholic Theological College, Mannix Library welcomes all members of the University of Divinity community.
-Kerrie is Chair of the University’s Library Committee, and also manages the University’s online Library Hub which was launched in February 2016.
+Kerrie manages the University’s online Library Hub, which was launched in February 2016.
+She was the Chair of the University’s Library Committee from 2014-2021 and is a current member of the University’s Library Taskforce and the Gender and Theology Taskforce.

 Kerrie worked previously in several theological libraries in Melbourne (Ridley and Whitley Colleges) and has held library and research support roles in the Australian university sector (Southern Cross University and Australian Catholic University).
 She holds a Bachelor of Science Degree and a Graduate Diploma in Library and Information Studies from the University of Melbourne.
 In July 2018 she was admitted to Distinguished Certified Professional membership of the Australian Library and Information Association – AFALIA (DCP).